What is Subcontracting?

 As a subcontractor, you may be paid only after your primary independent contractor has received payment - so we recommend indicating when and how you'll be paid in your contract.

 It's best to specify a time frame in which you'll be paid.
 For example, you may request to be paid within seven days after your construction industry contractor has received payment from the client.

 It can be tempting to say yes to every opportunity that comes your way, especially if you’re experiencing a lull period in your business.

-But not every project is a good fit, so it’s best to be selective and avoid over-committing.
+But not every project is a good fit if you are in self employment, so it’s best to be selective and avoid over-committing.
 Here are a few questions that can help you figure out if an assignment is a good match:

 - Are the project requirements a good fit with my skills?

 - Does the project offer a long-term opportunity?